FIRST-Tech-Challenge/ftcdocs/docs/source/faq/faqs.rst

 .. grid:: 1
     :gutter: 3

+    .. grid-item-card:: Who on my team needs to be with the robot for inspection?

+        It depends on which inspection station you're visiting and how your event is configured.
+        The inspectors at Field Inspection like to see the Drive Team, Human Player, and Coach (not necessarily an adult, but whoever is serving as the "coach" role on the field).
+The inspectors at Robot Inspection really just want to see team members who have the best idea of what's going on with the robot (mechanically and electrically).
+Look at your inspection sheets, you can generally determine what you're doing based on the checklist.

     .. grid-item-card:: Why aren’t you going to replay that match?

         There are only certain situations that warrant replaying a match.
 Unless we can prove that it was a